cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 We write our widgets in JavaScript.
 They can be created using:

-1. **ReactJS**, which is the recommended method.
-It requires a build operation.
+1. **ReactJS** is the recommended method and requires a build operation.
 You must use the build system described in [Widget building]({{< relref "developer/custom_console/custom-widgets.md#widget-building" >}}) section.
 Code must be compatible with [ReactJS](https://reactjs.org/) v16.x.
 ES6 is supported in that method.

-2. **Plain JavaScript**, which enables attaching an HTML template file.
+2. **Plain JavaScript** enables you to attach an HTML template file.
 The callbacks for this method are described later in this topic.
-You must create widget package yourself.
+You must create a widget package yourself.
 No ES6 is supported in that method.

-## Widget's Directory Structure
+## Structure of the Widget Directory

 A widget is made up of these files:

 File          | Required | Description
 ------------- | -------- |  -----------
-`widget.js`   | Yes      | Holds the [widget's definition]({{< relref "developer/custom_console/custom-widgets.md#widget-definition" >}})
+`widget.js`   | Yes      | Holds the [widget definition]({{< relref "developer/custom_console/custom-widgets.md#widget-definition" >}})
 `widget.png`  | Yes      | The preview image of the widget in the widgets catalog `backend.js`  | No       | A widget backend that allows widget frontend code to use [backend services]({{< relref "developer/custom_console/custom-widgets.md#widget-backend" >}})
-`widget.html` | No       | A widget template file that is relevant only when you are writing a widget using plain JavaScript with an HTML template
+`widget.html` | No       | A widget template file that is relevant only when you write a widget in plain JavaScript with an HTML template
 `widget.css`  | No       | The CSS file that the widget uses `README.md`   | No       | A widget help ReadMe file in [Markdown format](https://en.wikipedia.org/wiki/Markdown)